Taxation of grants, scholarships and awards for merit

 2.8 Tax year of grant (periodisation)

-Starting 2019, under section 82, subsection 2 of the act on income tax, scholarships, study grants and other grants are taxable income for the year when the payor pays them.
+Starting 2019, under section 82, subsection 2 of the act on income tax, scholarships, study grants, other grants and awards are taxable income for the year when the payor pays them.

 Up to 2018, grants were taxed as income for the year when they first became available to the beneficiary.
 As a result, for tax assessment purposes for 2018 or earlier, it does not matter when a grant was actually withdrawn.